ibug-lab/pollin-cam/README.md

 # Should see: /dev/sda1       500G  1G  499G   1% /mnt/pollincam-01
 ```

+### Using Gparted
+Launch screen sharing to the device via Raspberry Pi Connect...

 ## 5. Clone Github repository to the Pi
 Now we'll clone this repo to the Pi so that we have the requisite scripts to test and run both the DHT22 sensor (`dht22.py`) and camera trap script (`pollincam.py`).